IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 The whole experimental evaluation will take about TODO hours depending on your hardware.
 The script is setup to not overwrite existing files, i.e., an interrupted run can be continued from the last successful experiment.

+## Lower Memory Images

+We provide an additional image `iitdbgroup/2019-pvldb-snapshot-temporal-reproducibility:4GB` which only requires 4GB of memory.
+If you have to you can use this instead.

 ## Background

 For experiments that use our sequenced temporal semantics we use GProM to automatically rewrite queries into the SQL dialect of Postgres or Oracle.
 Queries using the temporal features of TPG or Teradata and created manually.
 For these queries we include the SQL scripts.

 # Run experiments (Oracle and Teradata)